akshayswaroop/uberclone/README.md

 This project is an Uber Clone app built with React Native.
 The goal is to provide a functional and clean UI similar to Uber, including ride selection and real-time navigation.
 Thanks to [YouTube Tutorial](https://www.youtube.com/watch?v=bvn_HYpix6s&list=PLf16UKl7nR5AjcrYOe1niifJSAls3spDk) for inspiring me.

+## Google APIs Used

+This project utilizes the following Google APIs:

+### Google Maps JavaScript API

+- Used for displaying maps and handling map events.

+### Google Places API

+- Powers the location search and autocomplete functionality.

+### Google Directions API

+- Used for getting driving directions and route information.

+### Google Distance Matrix API

+- Provides travel distance and time between multiple locations.

+### Google Geocoding API

+- Converts between addresses and geographic coordinates (latitude & longitude).

+Please make sure to get your own API keys for these services from the [Google Cloud Console](https://console.cloud.google.com/).

 ## Features

 - Real-time navigation